COMM 340 – Intercultural Communication

 In the contemporary and globalized world, characterized by conflicts and by increasing processes of distinction, dealing with intercultural differences is a fundamental skill for each human being.
 This course will explore the importance of communication in our contemporary society as a key process to pursue knowledge and nurture mutual understanding.
 The role of intercultural communication will be analyzed and discussed as a strategic tool that we should learn to use in order to better comprehend what is our role in the world.
 The students will learn about Intercultural Communication theoretical models and practical ways of applying these in order to develop intercultural skills as a ‘global citizen.’

-Students will be encouraged to engage critically with questions around communication across different cultures, through research and writing.
+Students will be encouraged to engage critically with questions about communication across different cultures, through research and writing.

 The course will challenge students to perceive and understand human diversity by exploring diversity within a context of constantly changing global systems, and also to answer to the following question: how do people understand one another when they do not share a common cultural experience?

-During the course, students will be encouraged to express their positions and ideas through writings, presentations and in-class discussion.
+During the course, students will be encouraged to express their positions and ideas through writing, presentations, and in-class discussions.

 Based on opportunities available in Florence, the course will try to fully integrate the students’ abroad experience in their learning process.